 Some verbs have no passive form, but the functions of the passive can be achieved by using a different verb

 VARIATION IN THE PROPERTIES OF ENGLISH VERBS

-In the post 8.
-Object-Dropping Errors, there is a classification of verbs according to their ability to be made passive.
-One type (e.g. PUT) sometimes needs to be active, sometimes passive, depending on the order of surrounding words; another (e.g. INCREASE) can be active with any word order, but in some cases can also be passive (see 4.
-Verbs that Don’t Have to be Passive); and the third type (e.g. RISE) cannot ever be passive and so must always be in the active form.
+Verbs vary in the choices they offer concerning the passive form.
+One type (e.g. SAY) is compulsorily passive with a particular type of subject noun (“words” instead of “speakers”).
+Another type (e.g. INCREASE) can be active with any type of subject, but can also sometimes be passive (see 4.
+Verbs that Don’t Have to be Passive); and a third type (e.g. RISE) cannot ever be passive and so must always be in the active form.